-Welcome to the AMPL Modeling System-a comprehensive, powerful, algebraic modeling language for problems in linear, nonlinear, and integer programming.
+Welcome to IBM® ILOG® AMPL-a comprehensive, powerful, algebraic modeling language for problems in linear, nonlinear, and integer programming.
 AMPL is based upon modern modeling principles and utilizes an advanced architecture providing flexibility most other modeling systems lack.
 AMPL has been proven in commercial applications, and is successfully used in demanding model applications around the world.